-The experiment used a 100 μ A polarized electron beam with a polarization of approximately 90% and a 20-cm long liquid deuterium target.
-The two High Resolution Spectrometers (HRS) [3] were used to detect scattered electrons.
-Similar to 62 other deep inelastic scattering experiments, the main challenge of the measurement is to separate electrons from charged pion background due to electro- or photo-64 productions.
-While the standard HRS detector package and data acquisition (DAQ) system routinely provide a high particle identification (PID) performance, they are based on full recording of the detector signals and are limited to event rates up 67 to 4 kHz.
+The experiment used a 100 $\mu$ A polarized electron beam with a polarization of approximately 90% and a 20-cm long liquid deuterium target.
+The two High Resolution Spectrometers (HRS) [5] were used to detect scattered electrons.
+Similar to 62 other deep inelastic scattering experiments, the main challenge of the measurement is to separate electrons from charged pion background due to electro- or photo-64 production.
+While the standard HRS detector package and data acquisition (DAQ) system routinely provide a good particle identification (PID), they are based on full recording of the detector signals and are limited to event rates up to 4 kHz.
 This is not sufficient for the high rates expected for the experiment.
 The HRS DAQ will be referred to as "standard DAQ" hereafter.
-For previous JLab parity 69 violation experiments [7,8] focusing on elastic scattering from nuclear or nucleon targets, integrating DAQ could be used because elastic scattering typically is not 71 contaminated by backgrounds.
+For previous JLab parity violation 69 experiments [7,8] focusing on elastic scattering from nuclear or nucleon targets, integrating DAQ could be used because elastic scattering typically is not contami-71 nated by backgrounds.
 For the SLAC PVDIS experiment, an integrating DAQ was used with the input being the lead-glass detector signals.
 However, about 2% of the integrated signal was from the pion background.
-This is comparable to our statistical uncertainty and a better data collection method must be found.
+This would cause a systematic uncertainty comparable in size to our statistical uncertainty and a better data collection method must be found.

-76 2 DAQ Overview
+7 2 Detector and DAQ Overview

-The design goal of the new DAQ is to count event rates up to 1 MHz with hardwarebased PID.
-The following detectors in the HRS were used: two scintillator planes provided the main trigger, while a CO2 gas cherenkov counter and a double-layered lead-glass detector provided particle identification information.
-The standard tracking detector (the vertical drift chamber) was turned off during production data taking because it may not endure the expected high event rates.
+The design goal of the experiment is to record data up to 1 MHz with hardware-based PID and well measured and understood deadtime effects.
+The following detectors in the HRS were used: Two scintillator planes provided the main trigger, while a CO2 gas Cherenkov detector and a double-layer segmented lead-glass detector provided particle identification information.
+The vertical drift chambers (as the tracking detector) were used during calibration runs and turned off during production data taking because they were not expected to endure the high event rates.

-For the gas cherenkov detector and the double-layered lead-glass counter, a full recording of their output ADC spectrum is not feasible at the expected high rate.
-84 Instead their signals are passed through discriminators and logic units to form preliminary electron and pion triggers.
-Particle identification is fulfilled by the use of discriminators for both the lead-glass and the cherenkov counters and proper settings of their thresholds.
-These preliminary triggers are then combined with the 88 scintillator triggers and cherenkov signals to form the final electron and pion triggers, which are then sent to scalers to record the event counts and form asymmetries 90 $A = (n_R - n_L)/(n_R + n_L)$, where $n{R(L)}$ is the integrated rate of the triggers normalized to the beam charge for the right(R) and left(L) handed spin states (helicity) of the incident electron beam.
-The scalers that count triggers and beam charge are 93 integrated over the helicity period, which was flipped pseudo-randomly at 30 Hz per the experimental technique used by the HAPPEX experiments [9].
+For the gas Cherenkov and the lead-glass detector, a full recording of their output ADC data is not feasible at the expected high rate.
+Instead their signals are passed through discriminators and logic units to form preliminary electron and pion triggers.
+Particle identification is fulfilled by the use of discriminators for both the lead-glass and the Cherenkov detectors and proper settings of their thresholds.
+These preliminary triggers are then combined with the scintillator triggers and Cherenkov signals to form the final electron and pion triggers, which are then sent to scalers to record the event counts and offline used to form asymmetries $A = (n_R - n_L)/(n_R + n_L)$ , where $n{R(L)}$ is the integrated rate of the triggers normalized to the integrated beam charge for the right(R) and left(R) handed spin states (helicity) of the incident electron beam.
+The scalers that count triggers and beam charge are integrated over the helicity period, which was flipped pseudo-randomly at 30 Hz per the experimental technique used by the HAPPEX experiments [9].